DAG Scheduling in the BSP Model: Proofs for Section

-We first discuss Lemma~\ref{lem:matching}, i.e.\ that the $h$-relations indeed capture the same cost as the SPD model, at least in the unweighted case.
-In other words, assume that for each pair of processors $p \neq p'$, we have $\Lambda(p, p')$ values (all available at time $t$) that we need to send from $p$ to $p'$.
+Regarding the last column of Table \ref{tab:tax1}, note that BSP measures data volume through the simpler notion of $h$-relations, while SPD assigns communications to concrete time intervals.
+It is a natural question whether these two approaches indeed describe the same cost function (for $L _{\!} = _{\!} 0$ in BSP).
+That is, to justify the use of $h$-relations in BSP, we need to show that if each processor $p$ sends $C_{sent}\,\!^{(s,p)}$ and receives $C_{rec}\,\!^{(s,p)}$ values, then the communications can indeed be scheduled into $C_{comm}\,\!^{(s)}$ time slots according to the rules of SPD, i.e.\ such that each processor only sends and receives a single value in a step.
+More specifically, assume that for each pair of processors $p \neq p'$, we have $\Lambda(p, p')$ values (all available at time $t$) that we need to send from $p$ to $p'$.
 Naturally, $\Lambda(p, p)=0$ for all $p \in [P]$.
-We show that we can communicate all these values by the time $t+g \cdot C_{comm}\,\!^{(s)}$ according to the rules of the SPD model, where
+We show that, at least in the unweighted case, we can indeed communicate all these values by the time $t+g \cdot C_{comm}\,\!^{(s)}$ according to the rules of the SPD model, where